mfassler/torchSpecfiles/README.md

 After you install the dependencies, here is the code that you can play with: https://sites.google.com/a/deepmind.com/dqn/

+(Note that the model itself takes up about ~9GB ram while running, so you'll probably need a machine with 12GB ram (or more) to even do anything useful.)

 ## To use both "trepl" and "qt" together: